 If you can pay your tuition fees by the deadline, but you owe other money to the University such as Queen Mary University halls accommodation fees, you should still be able to progress your studies and graduate with your award.
 Contact a Welfare Adviser if you need advice about managing your debts to the University.

 Short term loans

 Payday loans are short term loans, usually lent for a period of a few days or weeks.
-They can be easy to obtain, which makes them dangerous, as you might take one out without properly considering the consequences.
+They can be easy to obtain, which makes them risky, as you might take one out without properly considering the consequences.
 Payday loans tend to have a fixed fee attached to them, rather than an interest rate (as a loan or a credit card would have).
 Typically a £100 loan, taken out for one month, will attract a fee of £25.
-This means that, despite new rules introduced in January 2015, including that borrowers must never have to pay back more in fees and interest than the amount borrowed, payday loans are still a very expensive form of borrowing, as the fee is very high compared to the amount you have actually borrowed.
+This means that payday loans are a very expensive form of borrowing, as the fee is very high compared to the amount you have actually borrowed.

 If you are running out of money, contact a Welfare Adviser in the Advice and Counselling Service.
 They will help you to explore all of the options available to you for increasing your income, rather than taking out short term loans which you may be unable to repay.